Harmxn02/AIS-Project-TinyImageNet/README.md

 **Part of: [evaluating_pretrained_models.ipynb](./evaluating_pretrained_models.ipynb)**

+We chose to evaluate the performance of the following pre-trained models:

+- ResNet18
+- ResNet50
+- ResNet152
+- VGG16
+- VGG19

 We started with evaluating several pre-trained models on our dataset to see how they perform reguraly.
 We used the weights that were optimised for ImageNet.
 As expected the pre-trained models performed pretty well.

 Top-1 and Top-5 errors are the metrics we decided to use to evaluate the performance of the pre-trained classification models.